 Fun Fact: Named our dog “Porter” after the beer we brewed the next day.

 More about Marie

 Tell us something fun about one Ignite Beer

 Our Belgian Tripel is named for one of my favorite passages in the novel Harry Potter and the Half Blood Prince: “Let us step into the night and pursue that flighty temptress adventure.”

 An Ignite customer enters after a lifetime of drinking Bud Light and wants to become a “crafter.”
 What do you recommend?

 Depending on what we have on draft at the moment, I will give them a little taste of our Matchstick Blonde Ale, Ignite Courage Kolsch, Flighty Temptress Belgian Tripel, Prost!
-Hefeweizen and our Bitter Thoughts ESB.
+Hefeweizen and our The Dean ESB.
 These are all great introductory beers with slightly different levels of complexity to pull a new crafter in.
-If a new crafter is a coffee lover, I’ll have them try our Ignite Your Day coffee stout or Matchstick Blonde with Coffee and they’ll love it!
+If a new crafter is a coffee lover, I’ll have them try our Ignite Your Day coffee stout or Blonde Barista – our Matchstick Blonde with Coffee – and they’ll love it!